patrikx3/openwrt-insomnia/README.md

 ---

-The main reason is to be able to use the latest NodeJs for Linksys WRT (the default NodeJs is old) UPnP and the crypto accelerator.
+The main reason is to be able to use the latest NodeJs for Linksys WRT (the default NodeJs is old) the crypto accelerator.

 Also, a docker container with all the firmwares and packages are in `/build/source/bin` @
 https://hub.docker.com/r/patrikx3/openwrt-insomnia

-## UPnP
-The default UPnP is using (about since OpenWrt v18) IGDV2 which is not compatible with consoles and Windows, so, installed UPnP IGDV1 in the firmware.
-So, now, all consoles are working with UPnP.

 ## Crypto accelerator